DeepWalter/DIP/README.md

 # DIP

-Python code for algorithms in book *Digital Image Processing*.
+Notes and Python code for algorithms in book *Digital Image Processing*.